 In 2011 Mr. Weitz co-authored with Jonathan Judd for The New York Law Journal an article on the implications for expert disclosure of the Constr. by Singletree, Inc. v Lowe, 55 AD3d 861 (2nd Dept 2008) decision.
 This issue was the subject of much controversy and in December 2015 the State Legislature amended the CPLR to more clearly define what is permissible in this area.

 Mr. Weitz was elected in 2014 to a four year term as Village Justice for the Historic Village of Roslyn.
 He is a trial lawyer with numerous six and seven figure verdicts to his credit.
 He is also a long standing member of the Board of Directors of Parents for Megan’s Law and The Crime Victims Center, he served for four years as Chairman of the Planning Board for the Historic Village of Roslyn and served for four years as Chairman of the Village’s Zoning Board of Appeals.
 He has also served as an elected member of the Board of Directors of The New York State Trial Lawyers Association and was General Counsel to The New York Academy for Traumatic Brain Injury.
-He is presently the co-chair of the technology committee of the New York Academy of Trial Lawyers, is a member in good standing of The New York State Magistrates Association, The Nassau County Magistrates Association, The American Association for Justice, The New York Academy of Trial Lawyers and The New York State Bar Association.
+He is presently a member of the technology committee of the New York Academy of Trial Lawyers, is a member in good standing of The New York State Magistrates Association, The Nassau County Magistrates Association, The American Association for Justice, The New York Academy of Trial Lawyers and The New York State Bar Association.
 Mr. Weitz has been elected to Best Lawyers in New York and Superlawyers each year since 2009 and his firm has been consistently named in US News and World Report as a Best Law Firm.
 Mr. Weitz’s firm is also AV Rated by Martindale Hubbell and scores a perfect 5/5 in Martindale’s online ratings.
 In his 18 years of practice, he has tried over a hundred cases in a variety of civil matters including medical malpractice, construction accidents, product liability, defamation, civil rights violations, municipal liability, automobile accidents, train accidents, and more.

 Mr. Weitz presently coaches the trial advocacy team for Touro Law School and he is regularly a judge at the annual Yale Mock Trial Invitational.